gwastro/pycbc/docs/workflow/pycbc_bns_hdf_config_walkthrough.rst

 config file
 -----

-This config file is made up of 3 sections: the workflow, the pegasus profile and the options.
-The workflow controls how different parts of the the workflow hang together.
-The pegasus profile section are equivalent to lines you would have in a condor_submit file (e.g. requirements, storage size etc).
+This config file is made up of three types of sections: workflow, the pegasus profile and the executable options.
+The workflow sections control how different parts of the the workflow hang together.
+The pegasus profile sections are equivalent to lines you would have in a condor_submit file (e.g. requirements, storage size etc).
 Anything you would do in condor you would do here.
-The third section maps the options to the executables.
+The third section type maps the options to an executable.

 ::